AVS1508/AVS1508/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-💡 &nbsp;Exploring new technologies and developing software solutions.<br/>
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.<br/>
-🎓 &nbsp;Studying Computer Science at the University of Massachusetts Amherst.<br/>
+🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.<br/>
-🌱 &nbsp;Learning more about Artificial Intelligence and Systems Design.<br/>
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.<br/>
-✍️ &nbsp;Pursuing Graphic Design and Blog Writing as hobbies/side hustles.<br/>
+✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.<br/>
-💬 &nbsp;Reach out to me for pro bono consulting, volunteering, and mentoring.<br/>
+💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.<br/>
-✉️ &nbsp;Shoot me an email at avsingh@umass.edu!<br/>
+✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
+I'll try to respond as soon as I can.<br/>
-📄 &nbsp;Have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details!
+📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
+I'm open to feedback and suggestions!

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" />